a pot full of pea shoots

 In the Soil Association’s Organic Market Report 2023 it said that 8 out of 10 shoppers buy organic but many are cutting their spend due to price constraints.
 This is a worrying, yet understandable fact of life with the price of everything going up and up.
 By growing your own, it enables so many more people to add even just one organic item to their diet.

 Organic composts are also a thing now.
-It might surprise you to know that my favourite Organic Peat Free Multipurpose compost from Sylvagrow was actually exactly the same price in the garden centre than the non-organic compost!
+It might surprise you to know that my favourite Organic Peat Free Multipurpose compost from Sylvagrow is actually exactly the same price in the garden centre than the non-organic compost!
 In that situation it really is a no brainer to buy the organic compost and be sure that it contains no nasty chemicals.

 As a company we are really proud to be certified Organic with the Soil Association.
 Every single packet of our seeds are organic.